 Our language short courses are taught by qualified native speakers and delivered at City, University of London’s main campus, in the heart of the capital.

 You will build on and advance listening, speaking, reading and writing skills and cover the main points of Portuguese grammar.
 Communication skills are further enhanced, e.g. dealing with real-life scenarios such as discussing ailments, family and leisure; and you will gain an introduction to work-related situations and further aspects of the culture and way of life.

 The Portuguese Lower Intermediate is ideal if you have completed the Portuguese Beginners course or have a good beginners knowledge of Portuguese.
 You can check your level using our online guidelines.

-The course is taught at progressive levels, starting with Module One in October.
-We only advise joining Module Two or Module Three if you are already familiar with the content from earlier modules (see the What will I learn? section below for module content).
+The course is taught at progressive levels, starting with part 1 in October.
+We only advise joining part 2 or part 3 if you are already familiar with the content from earlier modules (see the What will I learn? section below for module content).

 The Portuguese Lower Intermediate short course is ideal if you have either:

 You should be able to carry out an elementary conversation; talk about yourself (your nationality, where you work, where you live etc.); be able to talk about your daily activities and your hobbies; order in a café; describe a place and give directions; say what you like or dislike

 You should also have good knowledge of present regular and irregular verbs, prepositions, possessive pronouns and common adverbs of frequency; have some notions of the past tense, the 'near past' (I've just…) and future tenses (I am going to/I will).